Guide: 30-Day After-Action Checklist for Idea Campaigns

 Most teams treat a campaign as finished when the decisions are made and the feedback is sent.
-But the 30 days after a campaign closes are some of the most important for the long-term health of your program.
-This is when implementation momentum lives or dies, when your metrics get set up or forgotten, and when the lessons from this campaign either inform the next one or disappear into the noise.
+But the 30 days after a campaign closes are among the most important for your program's long-term health.
+That is when implementation momentum lives or dies, when your metrics get set up or forgotten, and when the lessons from this campaign either inform the next one or disappear into the noise.

-This checklist is organized by week.
+This checklist is organised by week.
 Work through it in order.
 Delegate what you can.
 Do not skip week four.

 Week 1: Close the Loop with Participants

 Send the outcome communication to all participants, including people who did not submit.
-(Use the template from the Communication Template Pack guide.)
+(Use the template from the Communication Templates guide.)

-Post a brief public summary in your most visible internal channel: what we heard, what we are moving forward with, what we decided not to pursue, and why.
+Post a brief public summary in your most visible internal channel: what we heard, what we are moving forward with, what we decided not to move forward with, and why.

-Confirm that every submitter has received a response, even if it is a brief one.
-Nobody should finish a campaign wondering whether their submission was read.
+Confirm that every contributor has received a response, even if only a short one.
+No one should finish a campaign wondering whether their submission was even read.

 Archive the campaign properly: store all submissions, scores, and decision notes somewhere accessible, not just in someone's email or desktop folder.
 You will need this when the topic comes up again in six months.

-For each idea that was selected, confirm the following is documented and agreed: who owns implementation, what the next concrete step is, and what the deadline for that step is.
+For every idea that was selected, confirm that the following are documented and agreed: who owns the implementation, what the next concrete step is, and what the deadline for that step is.
 If any of these are missing, get them in place this week before momentum fades.

 Set a calendar reminder for a 30-day check-in with each idea owner.
 Not a long meeting.
 A five-minute check: is this still on track, has anything changed, does anything need unblocking?

 Flag any ideas that are stalling.
 An idea that is three weeks old with no movement is not in progress.
-It is stuck.
-The sooner you surface that, the sooner you can address it or reset expectations.
+It has stalled.
+The sooner you surface it, the sooner you can address it or adjust expectations.

 Week 3: Capture What You Learned